Trademark Licensing

 Submit Art Approval Request

-Once submitted, our office, in coordination with University Marketing, will review and provide one of the following decisions:
+Once submitted, our office will review and provide one of the following decisions:

 • Approved